telerik/xaml-docs/integration/visual-studio-extensions/for-wpf-vs-extensions-upgrading.md

 An important feature of Progress Telerik UI for WPF Extension is the __Project Upgrade Wizard__.

-The Upgrade Wizard (started by using the __Telerik > Telerik UI for WPF > Upgrade Wizard__ menu item) is used to change the version of Telerik UI for WPF your project uses.
+The Upgrade Wizard (started by using the __Extensions > Telerik UI for WPF > Upgrade Wizard__ menu item) is used to change the version of Telerik UI for WPF your project uses.

 In addition to the pure assembly reference change, the upgrade wizard provides several important features: